 The grease pencil is intended to write the date on the rim of the jar so you know when you started the brew.
 I found it difficult to write on this space and broke the grease pencil.
-I was able to scribble a date on there, but it is barely legible.
+We were able to scribble a date on there, but it was barely legible.
 I’ll probably continue to write down my dates on paper as I have been doing for the last few months.

 I brewed up several batches of kombucha.
-I did some the way that I have been doing it in half gallon jars and I did a batch in the Mortier Pilon continuous brew system.
+Some was done the way that I have been doing it in half gallon jars and another batch in the Mortier Pilon continuous brew system.
 After 10 days, I tasted kombucha from both systems and they tasted the same.

 The Mortier Pilon jar allows for continuous brew by allowing me to empty 2/3 of the brew out and then adding 2/3 sweet tea back into the continuous brew system.
-The Mortier Pilon jar allows me to cut a few corners, but I only end up saving about two minutes per brew when used per their directions.
+It allows me to cut a few corners, but I only end up saving about two minutes per brew when used per their directions.

 The way I would probably do continuous brew would be to take about 1/3 to ½ of the brew out every three to five days or so.
 Then I could have a continuous supply of brew at the rate I’m drinking it.
 This would make much more sense to me.